tee-lab/cohesion-in-collective-motion/README.md

 Similar to above sections, variables are commented within the code, and it is advised to run for at least T = 3500 and the number of realisations (no_it) = 15 to reproduce the results.

 Use data in `n_pw.mat` to calculate the cohesion parameter, average number of clusters and group polarisation for minimal model with pairwise interaction.
 To get these measures run the Matlab code `/toy_model_syn/clus_ana_pw.m`.
 This file stores all the required data in the `cluster_ana_pw.mat` file.
+Similarly, run `/toy_model_syn/alt_clus_ana.m` to calculate `expanse`, an alternate measure of group cohesion for minimal model with pairwise interaction.

+Finally, run the code `plot_coh_para.m` to get cohesion parameter as a function of K.

 ### Simulation video